| +Home | Museum | Wanted | Specs | Previous | Next |

 Click on Image for more detailed view

-Sometime around mid-1965, it became apparent that one of the four counters (in particular, the B counter) in the machine could be removed, simplifying the machine and reducing the component count.
+In the early part of 1965, it became apparent that one of the four counters (in particular, the B counter) in the machine could be removed, simplifying the machine and reducing the component count.
 Some redesign of the machine was necessary, but it was worth it to implement the change in order to reduce cost and improve reliability.
-Friden EC-130 calculators prior to serial number 8500 were "four counter" calculators, and from serial number 8500 and beyond, the "three counter" architecture was substituted.
-Thus, the Friden 130 exhibited here is the three counter design.
+Friden EC-130 calculators prior to serial number 8501 were "four counter" calculators, and from serial number 8501 and beyond, the "three counter" architecture was substituted.
 Friden service technicians had to be aware of this architectural change when servicing calculators in the field, as there were differences in circuit boards between the two designs of the 130.
+This change was announced to the service force via Electronic Calculator Service Letter #18, dated April 11, 1965.
 Along with being able to discriminate between the earlier four-counter and later three-counter EC-130s by serial number, it is also possible to know the architecture of the calculator without even looking at the serial number (located on the bottom of the calculator).
 The four-counter EC-130s displays the bottom-most register in the display in intensified form, while the three-counter machines do not have this feature.
 Originally, it was thought that intensifying the display of the bottom-most register (where all calculation results are displayed) would make it easier on the operator.
 The intensity was increased by actually displaying the bottom register twice during each display cycle.
 As part of the simplification of the logic involved in switching to the three-counter architecture, the feature was dropped.
 The machine exhibited here is a three-counter machine, indicated by its serial number of 12692, and also by the display (see image below), which does not have the bottom register intensified.
+Because of the parts cost reduction, as well as improvements in manufacturing processes, not to mention mounting competition from other calculator manufacturers (Sharp, Wang Laboratories, Casio, and IME), Friden reduced the price on the 130 to $1,695 effective July 27, 1965.

 Inside the Friden 130